PolianaBelo/cypress-ui-testing/README.md

 # Cypress API Testing

-Test project to test the web site http://automationpractice.com/index.php
+Test project to test the web site http://automationpractice.com/index.php This project was developed using Visual Studio Code.

+## Project Structure

+### Integration

+* Holds the test files

+### Support

+* Holds the implementation of methods required for the test suites

 ## Getting Started

 The instructions bellow will help you to get the project up and running on your machine.
-It was developed using Visual Studio Code.

 ### Prerequisites